adambard/learnxinyminutes-docs/css.html.markdown

 ## Compatibility

 Most of the features in CSS2 (and gradually in CSS3) are compatible across
 all browsers and devices.
-But it's always vital to have in mind the compatiblity of what you use in CSS with your target browsers.
+But it's always vital to have in mind the compatibility of what you use in CSS with your target browsers.

 [QuirksMode CSS](http://www.quirksmode.org/css/) is one of the best sources for this.